 - 1.1 Schools have a duty to promote good behaviour and discipline.
-The Academy Head, with the support of the Trust Board, has the duty to ensure the health, safety and well-being of everyone in schools. - 1.2 It is essential that staff act appropriately in order to minimise the risk of accusation of improper conduct towards a young person (see Procedure in Respect of Allegations of Child Abuse Made Against School Staff, and Suffolk Area Child Protection Committee: Joint Policies and Procedures for the Protection of Children).
-In addition, staff should be conversant with the requirement outlined in Part 4 of the statutory guidance "Keeping Children safe in education" (as amended). - 1.3 Legislation that came into force in 2006 (Section 93 of the Education and Inspections Act), together with national guidance "Use of Reasonable Force" (July 2013) establishes the responsibility of teachers and other authorised staff who have lawful control or charge of pupils with regard to the application of reasonable force in order to prevent children committing an offence, causing injury or damage, or engaging in behaviour prejudicial to the maintenance of good order and discipline. - 1.4 Under the Race Relations (Amendment) Act 2000, schools have a general duty to promote race equality.
+Locality Committee, with the support of the Trust, has the duty to ensure the health, safety and well-being of everyone in schools. - 1.2 For some pupils with the most significant needs it must be recognised that their challenging behaviour is an aspect of their developmental profile.
+Interventions to manage their behaviour must reflect their overall needs, should be matched to their particular circumstances and also be in the interests of the school as a whole. - 1.3 It is essential that staff act appropriately in order to minimise the risk of accusation of improper conduct towards a young person (see Procedure in Respect of Allegations of Child Abuse Made Against School Staff, and Suffolk Area Child Protection Committee: Joint Policies and Procedures for the Protection of Children).
+In addition, staff should be conversant with the requirement outlined in Part 4 of the statutory guidance "Keeping Children safe in education" (as amended). - 1.4 Legislation that came into force in 2006 (Section 93 of the Education and Inspections Act), together with national guidance "Use of Reasonable Force" (July 2013) establishes the responsibility of teachers and other authorised staff who have lawful control or charge of pupils with regard to the application of reasonable force in order to prevent children committing an offence, causing injury or damage, or engaging in behaviour prejudicial to the maintenance of good order and discipline. - 1.5 Under the Race Relations (Amendment) Act 2000, schools have a general duty to promote race equality. - 1.6 Reasonable force or restraint is only to be used as a last resort.
+The Education Act 1996 clarified the position about the use of restraint by authorised school staff when managing the behaviour of the most challenging pupils in our schools.
+However, the greatest caution needs to be exercised when deciding to use physical restraint that may exacerbate an already volatile situation. - 1.7 If positive handling / restraint has to be used, parents/carers must be informed.
+The Academy Head and parent/carer will agree the protocol if further use of restraint is thought likely or deemed necessary.